telerik/winforms-docs/richtextbox/f.a.q..md

     '
 ````

 {{endregion}}

-If you wish to preserve the initial content of the document and insert text at different positions
-			in the document, you can use the __Insert__ methods of RadDocument and RadRichTextBox.
-			The __Insert__ method of RadRichTextBox uses the current span style of the document,
-			i.e. the text is included in the document just as it would have been if you typed it at that position.
-			With the method of RadDocument, you need to explicitly create a __StyleDefinition__ and
-			fill it up with the property values of the text that you are inserting – __FontSize__,
-			__FontFamily__, __colors__, etc.
+If you wish to preserve the initial content of the document and insert text at different positions in the document, you can use the __Insert__ methods of RadDocument and RadRichTextBox.
+The __Insert__ method of RadRichTextBox uses the current span style of the document, i.e. the text is included in the document just as it would have been if you typed it at that position.
+With the method of RadDocument, you need to explicitly create a __StyleDefinition__ and fill it up with the property values of the text that you are inserting – __FontSize__, __FontFamily__, __colors__, etc.

 Here are some examples:

 >note The Insert method will work after the document object model is created.
-Please note that the DOM will be created only
-           after RadRichTextBox is being measured.
+Please note that the DOM will be created only after RadRichTextBox is being measured.
 Simply said, The insert command will not work in the form constructor.
 >

-1. Inserting text in RadRichTextBox at caret position:#_[C#] Insert text in RadRichTextBox_
+1. Inserting text in RadRichTextBox at caret position:

+#### Insert text in RadRichTextBox

 {{source=..\SamplesCS\RichTextBox\RichTextBoxFAQ.cs region=InsertTextInRadRichTextBox}}
 {{source=..\SamplesVB\RichTextBox\RichTextBoxFAQ.vb region=InsertTextInRadRichTextBox}}